pfptcommunity/pfptcommunity/README.md

 # NPRE API

 The Nexus People Risk Explorer API allows you to download a csv file usingusing an API call.
-The API is documented in the NPRE Admin Guide that can be found on the communite website.
+The API is documented in the NPRE Admin Guide that can be found on the community website.

 <br>